 Andrew is a major beer guy.
 We have such a great beer scene in Maine that whenever we travel he tries to sample local beers and go to a local beer bar.
 France is known for wine but we were able to find a cute beer bar called Le Super Coin.

-It was within walking distance from our apartment, about 15 minutes, and carried regional and other European beers.
-There was a big soccer game on so there were lots of locals cheering on their teams and we had a blast.
+It’s located on the back side of Montmartre and is just a little hole in the wall.
+If we weren’t looking for it we never would have known it was there.
+The cool thing about this little bar is that it only carries regional and other European beers.
+Our first time visiting there was a big soccer game on so there were lots of locals cheering on their teams and we had a blast.
 Everyone was super friendly; we even had a pizza delivered to the bar because we didn’t want to leave for dinner!
 It is a must do if you’re interested in good beer or cider and want to feel that local vibe.

 - Walk among the tombstones